Licia Rando, M.Ed, MSW, LICSW

-About Licia Rando
+About Licia

-Licia has been on a lifelong learning journey to help children feel safe and loved.
-She does this as a therapist, author, educator and volunteer.
-She hopes to help parents on their parenting journey through her blog and the Caring and Connected Parenting Guide, endorsed by pediatric and mental health leaders as well as Nobel Prize winners.
-Licia’s writing is informed by neuroscience and attachment theory.
-She hopes you will join her on her journey and make the most of your caring and connected family years.
+I hope to help caregivers on their parenting journey through my therapy practice, blog and the Caring and Connected Parenting Guide, endorsed by pediatric and mental health leaders as well as Nobel Prize winners.
+My writing is informed by neuroscience and attachment theory.
+I hope you will join me on this journey and make the most of your caring and connected family years.

 Books & Publications